ChimeraOS/chimera/README.md

 ### Steam Shortcuts (chimera --shortcuts)
 Reads one or more YAML formatted shortcut definition files stored under `~/.local/share/chimera/shortcuts/` and adds the shortcuts to all available Steam accounts.
-NOTE: any existing shortcut data will be lost and replaced with shortcuts specified in the shortcut definition files.

 #### Single shortcut per file example
 ```